OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 .. describe:: oidc_redirect_uri (String, null)

-     Sub-uri used by mod_auth_openidc_ to populate OIDCRedirectURI.
+     Sub URI used by mod_auth_openidc_ to populate OIDCRedirectURI

      Default
        This defaults to: